The Philippine Visa

 - Special Retiree Resident Visa

-The reckoning of the 21 days begins on the day after arrival in the Philippines.
+The reckoning of the thirty days (30) begins on the day after arrival in the Philippines.
 This visa-free stay allows for regular tourism and business meetings.

 Nationals who are subjects of deportation or blacklist orders of the DFA and the Bureau of Immigration shall not be admitted to the Philippines.

-Nationals from the following countries are allowed to enter the Philippines without a visa for a stay of twenty-one (21) days or less:
+Nationals from the following countries are allowed to enter the Philippines without a visa for a stay of thirty days (30) days or less:

 Tanzania (United Republic of Tanzania)